pierpaolo1989/Generic-Ajax-call/README.md

 # Generic-Ajax-call

-List of generic functions to manage ajax functionality.
+List of generic functions to manage ajax functionalities.

 ## Installation